A New Non-archimedean Metric on Persistent Homology: Persistent Homology

 \subsection{Bar codes}

 Persistent homology produces a collection of intervals depending on the parameter $ \varepsilon $ where we store the \emph{life-time} of topological features of the point cloud via persistent homology.
 Here by \emph{life-time} we mean the interval on which a homology cycle is non-trivial as $\varepsilon$ ranges from 0 to $\infty$.
-We record both the \emph{birth}, i.e when a topological feature appears, and the \emph{death}, i.e when a topological features disappears, as $ \varepsilon $ increases.
-To illustrate the life-time, we use \emph{barcodes} as introduced by Carlsson et.al.~\cite{carlsson2005persistencebarcode} and Ghrist~\cite{ghrist2008barcodes}.
+We record both the \emph{birth}, i.e when a topological feature appears, and the \emph{death}, i.e when a topological feature disappears, as $ \varepsilon $ increases.
+To illustrate the life-time, we use \emph{barcodes} as introduced by~\cite{carlsson2005persistencebarcode} and~\cite{ghrist2008barcodes}.

 In a barcode, we place the basis vectors for the homology on the vertical axis whereas the horizontal axis represents the life span of each basis element in terms of the scale parameter $ \varepsilon $.
 When we draw the vertical line at a particular $ \varepsilon_i$, the number of intersecting line segments in a barcode is the dimension of the corresponding homology group, i.e. the Betti number, for that parameter $\varepsilon_i$.
 See Figure~\ref{barcodeswithcomplex}.